lrre-foss/lure/README.md

 7. Close the program by clicking `OK`.
 This will also save the patches to the executable file.

 ## License
-RbxHooks is licensed under the ISC license.
+RbxHooks is licensed under the MIT license.
 A copy of the license [has been included](https://github.com/orcfoss/RbxHooks/blob/trunk/LICENSE) with RbxHooks.